engineyard/ey-docs/pages/database-monitoring.md

         df -h
     ![/db usage](images/database_usage.png)

-## Increase the size of the database
+<h2 id="topic2"> Increase the size of the database with some downtime</h2>

-When you increase the size of the database via the UI, you are effectively creating a new environment and moving the snapshots of the instances from the old environment to a new environment.
+When you increase the size of the database instances via the UI, you are effectively creating a new environment and moving the snapshots of the instances from the old environment to a new environment.
 This means some downtime for your application.

-However, Engine Yard Support Engineers are able to increase the size of your database without downtime.

-###To increase the size of the database volume or database instance _without_ downtime
-* Please file a ticket with [[Engine Yard Support|http://support.cloud.engineyard.com]] to schedule an instance upgrade.

-###To increase the size of the database volume or database instance _with_ downtime
+###To increase the size of the database volume or database instance via the UI _with_ some downtime

 1. Make sure that you know the number and size of the server instances in your current environment.